Guide to Shipping & Handling

-While it may seem as though you can save money by using in-house fulfillment, the truth is that managing, shipping, and handling yourself, there are many hidden costs, even a certificate of mailing can be over $1 per package shipped, including your time spent fulfilling orders — a reason many companies choose to outsource shipping and handling.
+While it may seem as though you can save money by using in-house fulfilment, the truth is that managing, shipping, and handling yourself, there are many hidden costs, even a certificate of mailing can be over $1 per package shipped, including your time spent fulfiling orders — a reason many companies choose to outsource shipping and handling.

 Below is a table of the costs associated with shipping and handling to give you a more clear idea of what costs you can expect and may need to add up to calculate the total shipping and handling cost for an order.

-Note: If you work with a fulfillment company like ShipBob, there may be fewer line items to add up, as they charge one all-in fulfillment cost that bundles all of these together for a more easy-to-calculate, all-encompassing cost.
+Note: If you work with a fulfilment company like ShipBob, there may be fewer line items to add up, as they charge one all-in fulfilment cost that bundles all of these together for a more easy-to-calculate, all-encompassing cost.